awon-trainee/cms/README.md

 - [Laravel](https://laravel.com/docs/10.x/)
 - [Backpack for Laravel](https://backpackforlaravel.com/docs)

-### Development
+### Development (### !
+DON'T FORK THE REPO !)

 1. Clone this repository
-2. Run `composer install` to install PHP dependencies
+2. Run `composer install` to install PHP dependencies, or run `composer update`
 5. Copy `.env.example` to `.env` and fill in the required values
 6. Run `php artisan key:generate` to generate an application key
+7. Go to `config -> database.php -> inside connection -> mysql (line 60).
+Change 'engine' => 'InnoDB'
+8. Go to database -> migrations -> remove `create_permission_table`
-7. Run `php artisan migrate` to migrate the database
+9. Run in the command `php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"`
-8. Run `php artisan db:seed` to seed the database
+10. Run `php artisan migrate:fresh --seed` to migrate the database
-9. Run `php artisan storage:link` to link the storage directory
-11. Run `php artisan serve` to start the development server
+13. Run `php artisan serve` to start the development server
-12. Open `http://127.0.0.1:8000` in your browser
+14. Open `http://127.0.0.1:8000` in your browser
-13. Login with the following credentials:
+15. Login with the following credentials:
     - **Email:** `mazen@mazen.com`
     - **Password:** `1`

 ### to push the codes
+1. Change engine to 'engine => null'
+2. discard changes for `create permission` files

-1. Make new branch for any update you did `git checkout -b name-of-the-branch`
+3. Make new branch for any update you did `git checkout -b name-of-the-branch`
-2. Create `Pull request` from the branch to main
+4. Create `Pull request` from the branch to main
-3. And that's it!
+5. And that's it!

-### !
-DON'T FORK THE REPO !